HOchacha/OpenSource-Summit-Keynote-Summary/README.md

 # OpenSouece Summit Keynote Summary
 - Summary with Gen AI, also all of the topics are selective.
+- on the summary folder, you can find summary notes.

 ## Linux Security Summit 2023 NA